pingswept/me30-website/content/notes/KB2040-programming.md

 import digitalio
 from adafruit_motor import stepper

 # Set DELAY as the length of time that the motor runs for each step.
+To change the speed at which your stepper motor rotates, change the DELAY time.
-Adafruit suggests 0.01, but ME 30 folks have found this delay value needs to be much shorter.
+# Adafruit suggests 0.01, but ME 30 folks have found this delay value needs to be much shorter.
 If 0.01 doesn't work, try something as short as 0.005.

 DELAY = 0.01

-# Set the number of steps for one rotation of the motor.
+# Set the number of steps you want your motor to take.
 For the stepper motor in the ME 30 kit, one rotation takes 200 steps.

 STEPS = 200

-# You can use any available GPIO pin on a microcontroller.
+# Use 4 microcontroller output pins to control the 4 H-bridge "corners".
+# That means you'll use 2 pins to control one set of motor coils,
+# and 2 pins to control the other set of motor coils.
 # The following pins are simply a suggestion.
 If you use different pins,
 # update the following code to use your chosen pins.